 Volunteer Application and Orientation Process:

 New Homework Helpers will be invited to a volunteer orientation and referred to a Library branch for a welcome meeting and tour.
-All Homework Helpers are encouraged to participate in the Seattle Tutoring Coalition's All City Tutor Training at the Central Library on Saturday, October 21, 2017.
 Volunteers will also be invited to training sessions during the school year.

 Please return your signed volunteer application to: